Your Guide to Our Region’s Most Fabulous Floral Settings

 “Schreiner’s Iris Gardens, in Salem, Oregon, is a phenomenal venue,” says Seattle-based writer Debra Prinzing, who hosts and produces the Slow Flowers Podcast.
 “There are hundreds of irises with companion plants growing alongside them.
 It’s the kind of place that allows people to come and bring their easels.
 You can bring a picnic lunch, paint all day, and sit in the display gardens and admire the beauty.”
 Nearby are two farms well worth visiting while you’re in the area, Debra notes: Brooks Gardens Peonies and Adelman Peony Gardens.

 –Written by Leslie Forsberg.
-Updated by John Woodworth in March 2021.
+Last updated in March 2022.

 –Top Image courtesy of Swan Island Dahlias.